Antfield-Creations/fafa-vae/journal/README.md

 - [ ] Use kernel size of 3 or 5 on conv layers (some promising preliminary results, needs better checking)
 - [ ] Linear activation on decoder output layer

+## 2022-06-16
+2022-06-15_09h09m47s (reconstruction loss: 8.4e-3 - vq_vae_loss: 2.9e-2) was the first attempt at producing a
+(batch, 20, 20) sized quantized output.
+The reconstruction loss is again worse than the (batch, 40, 40) sized one, but at least the loss in reconstruction accuracy seems consistent and with 128 epochs of 256 batches of size 16 samples each, the model does show room for improvement on the tail end of the run.
+So, time to experiment some more and resume training on some models, I think (batch, 20, 20) is fine for an output size, even the mnist example of the VQVAE had (batch, 7, 7) which is rather large considering the inputs of (batch, 28, 28, 1).
+I also see that I have part of my network as stride 1 layers but with more filters, so I think I'm going to try to reduce the number of parameters in the network a bit by cutting them out and seeing how the model fares.
+I might have to do a re-training though of the run mentioned above to make sure that any follow-up attempts are able to produce reconstructions that are still of artistic value.
+The reconstructions now have a little bit too much vagueness to be still of use.

 ## 2022-06-15
 Run 2022-06-14_10h16m16s is the first try to lower the dimensionality of the encoder output.
-The output was compressed by adding an extra convolution layer in both encoder and decoder with stride 2, halving the output size from (batch, 80, 80) (2022-06-13_09h01m09s) to (batch, 40, 40), meaning that pixelcnn sampling will speed up fourfold.
+The output was compressed by adding an extra convolution layer in both encoder and decoder with stride 2, halving the quantized output size from (batch, 80, 80) (2022-06-13_09h01m09s) to (batch, 40, 40), meaning that pixelcnn sampling will speed up fourfold.
 The reconstruction loss wasn't quite that of the 2022-06-13_09h01m09s run (3.3e-3 vs 5.5e-3 for 2022-06-13_09h01m09s) but it can't be ruled out that this was just a fluke.
 The "dark image spike" that always seems to occur during a